 Well, that's not happening.

-On average per family, you've seen $4,100 in premium increases since Obamacare has become the law of the land.
+On average, per family, you've seen $4,100 in premium increases since Obamacare has become the law of the land.

 So much for keeping your doctor and keeping your plan.

-As a matter of fact, due to excessive losses, 17 of the Obamacare's 23 approved health care cooperatives now have shut down.
+As a matter of fact, due to excessive losses, 17 of Obamacare's 23 approved health care cooperatives now have shut down.

-Then you've got United pulling out, then you've got Aetna pulling out, then you've got Blue Cross, Blue Shield in many states pulling out, and many of the other big insurers also.
+Then you've got Blue Cross, Blue Shield in many states pulling out.

 Humana is reducing their coverage by close to 90%.